Kronosfear/BEANBot/README.md

 # TinkBot
-Discord bot for DotaBots server
+Discord bot for Civil Chat server

 **List of commands:**